Applying to McGill Summer Studies

 After submitting your Registration Package

-Once you have submitted your forms and legal documents, you will receive an email from Enrolment Services in approximately 3-5 business days indicating your McGill ID number and instructions on how to log into Minerva, McGill's online student interface, to register for your courses.
+Once you have submitted your registration request and supporting legal documents, you will receive a confirmation letter in the system in approximately 3-5 business days indicating your McGill ID number and instructions on how to log into Minerva, McGill's online student interface, to register for your courses.
+Once you receive your confirmation you will have to wait 24 hours before registering for your course.
 If your registration package is incomplete, Enrolment Services will email you indicating what is missing.
-If you wish to check the status of your registration package, you may contact McGill Service Point at 514-398-7878.
+If you wish to check the status of your registration request, you may contact McGill Service Point at 514-398-7878 or submit an online query.

-- Graduate courses (600+ level courses): Students wishing to take a Graduate level course must register with the Graduate and Postdoctoral Studies Office and submit an application via uapply.
+- Graduate courses (600+ level courses): Students wishing to take a Graduate level course should consult these instructions and submit an application via the online application system.

 - Dropping courses: Students are responsible for all courses in which they are registered unless they formally drop these courses using Minerva before the deadline date.
 It is not sufficient to notify the instructor or cease to attend lectures.
 Please see the section on Course Drop & Withdrawal for more information.